What Does Estate Planning Cost in Oklahoma?

 Many online estate planning services charge annual subscription fees ranging from $0 to $240/year.
 These subscriptions may include document access, minor amendments, or attorney consultations depending on the provider and tier.

 Trusts cost more upfront than wills but can save money long-term by avoiding probate.
 In Oklahoma, an attorney-prepared trust typically costs $2,730 to $4,095, while a will costs $888 to $1,776.
-Wills require probate, which adds 3-8% of estate value in costs for heirs.
+Wills require probate, which adds about $25,799 in costs for heirs on a $500,000 estate.
 See a detailed breakdown with the Oklahoma trust cost calculator.

 Get a complete guide for your specific circumstances.